MOTF1-DSAR/USAR-PIIScrub/README.md

 7. Once install is complete, navigate to "C:\US-R-PIIScrub\Apps" in Windows File Explorer
 8. Copy or move the items to the Desktop

 ---This Repository is for the sharing of developmental projects.
 This project is not a finished product.
-This project is managed as a developmental project by the IT division of the Boone County Fire Protection District/Missouri Task Force 1.---
+This project is managed as a developmental project MOTF1 DSAR.---